siuying/cache-recovery/README.md

 state of recovery (which is used to resume recovery).
 Any recovered files is save as ``output/<md5-url-of-file>``.

+## Development

+1. Checkout this project.
+2. In the project folder, type ``bundle install`` to install dependencies.
+3. Run ``./bin/cache-recovery thehousenews.com`` to test run the command.

 ## Known Issue

 It seems after a while google will detect unusual usage and asked for Captcha.